microsoft/MIDI/docs/api/README.md

 Typical API workflow:

+1. **Check for Windows MIDI Services availability**.
+Windows MIDI Services is not available on older versions of Windows, or on devices like Xbox, Hololens, and others.
+The first step is to make a call to check for availability of the services on Windows.
+If Windows MIDI Services is not available, you may want to fall back to an older MIDI API, or simply inform the user and terminate the application.
 1. **Create a new session**, with an appropriate name.
 The name will be visible to users and so should be meaningful.
 Each application may open more than one session at a time (for example, different songs in a DAW, or different tabs in a browser).
 A single session manages the lifetime of the connections opened through it.
 2. **Connect to an endpoint**.
 Typically, you'll get the endpoint's id through the enumeration functions.
 3. **Wire up a MidiMessageReceived event handler**.
 This is how you will receive incoming messages from the endpoint.
 Messages are received individually, with one event per message.